top of page

 If you needed to make a new style for an Underground Cable, you would first want to make sure that "underground cable" is an existing picklist value under the attribute "Connection Type."
 You can do this using the Model Editor.

-*See the Model Editor manual for help adding or editing attributes
+*See our Model Editor Manual for help adding or editing attributes

 Once you have your attributes and picklist values properly configured and saved in the Model Editor, you can click the “Add New Style” button.

 Use the line settings to adjust the thickness and style.
-For the attribute, choose "connection type."
-For comparator, we want the connection type to be underground cable, so select "equals" for the second dropdown, and find "underground cable" in the picklist that appears.
+For the attribute, choose "connection_type."
+For comparator, we want the connection type to be an underground cable, so select "equals" for the second dropdown, and find "underground cable" in the picklist that appears.

-Once the style is created, go to the top right of the window to select the three dot menu to Save the style template.
+Once the style is created, press "Done."
+If you want to use the style as a template for more jobs, go to the top right of the window to select the three dot menu to save the style as a template.

-You can save the template as an existing template to overwrite it, or you can save it as a new template.
-Check the default box if you want the template to be the default for all new jobs you create.
+You can save the template as a new template or an existing template to overwrite it.
+Check the default box if you want the template to be the default style for all new jobs you create.
 Once the template is selected or named, click “Save.”

 *Changing an existing template or making a new style template the default will not update past jobs.
 Only new jobs created will use the template if it is selected for default.
 You will need to load the new default styles in existing jobs.